Accredifysg/Dev-Interview/README.md

    4. Lightweight technical documentation
       1. Diagrams
       2. Design Considerations
-   5. When you have completed, do reach out to your hiring manager though email with repo link included.
+   5. When you have completed, do reach out to your hiring manager through email with repo link included.
    6. Wait for our call :D